laurareyma/Internships/README.md

 JAPAN:

 * [OIST](https://admissions.oist.jp/apply-research-internship): students who are currently enrolled in or who have graduated from a Bachelor's or Master's program and are interested in joining the OIST PhD program may undertake educational activity at OIST as a Research Intern.
 A research internship at OIST provides students with experience working in a research environment under the direction of OIST faculty.

+* [Pivotal Research](https://www.pivotal-research.org/fellowship): Pivotal is committed to understanding and reducing global catastrophic risks, especially those arising from advanced artificial intelligence and biotechnology.
+By supporting exceptional talent poised to make significant contributions to reducing these risks, we set the stage for important research and policy work.
+In doing so, we aim for a brighter and safer world for everyone.